liferay/lexicon-site/src/pages/docs/patterns/Forms/selector.md

 ### Usage

-This pattern is completely different from a dropdown as a select is a native component with a data provider.
-A dropdown, instead, opens a panel where the panel could contain multiple and different nature elements.
+This pattern is completely different from a dropdown.
+A selector is a native component with a data provider.
+A dropdown, however, opens a panel that could contain multiple and different natural elements.

 ### States

-The states for a select are the same as for a text input.
+The states for a selector are the same as the states for a text input.